-It is a requirement of the 1990 Act that the habitat benefits derived from applying BNG are secured for at least 30 years.
-Management and Monitoring arrangements will need to be agreed with the LPA through a Habitat Management and Monitoring Plan (see below for further details).
+Where BNG is "significant" it is a requirement of the 1990 Act that the habitat benefits derived from applying BNG are secured for at least 30 years.

+Management and Monitoring arrangements will need to be agreed with the LPA through a Habitat Management and Monitoring Plan (see Part 10 below).

 Remember, the condition is in the Act and regulation and must be complied with before development commences.
 Failure to do so will result in the local planning authority taking enforcement action against the applicant.
 Where development is required to achieve a minimum 10% BNG there is no scope to negotiate for a lower figure.
 10% is the legal minimum allowed.

-3. BNG, Existing Policy and Protections
+Part 2 - BNG, Existing Policy and Protections

 BNG applies in addition to existing environmental and species protections.
-BNG does not change existing protections, so current legal and policy provisions - including the National Planning Policy Framework and Wyre Local Plan 2031 - relating to development impacts on the natural environment all need to be considered in relation to habitat loss or harm.
+BNG does not change existing protections, so current legal and policy provisions - including the latest National Planning Policy Framework and Wyre Local Plan 2031 - relating to development impacts on the natural environment all need to be considered in relation to habitat loss or harm.

-National Planning Policy Framework, December 2023
+National Planning Policy Framework, December 2024